Miranda Warnings Translations

 For Law Enforcement, Legal Professionals, and Community Organizations working with Limited English Proficient (LEP) populations

-All translations were prepared by professional interpreters/translators certified by the courts and knowledgeable about the language of the law.
+All translations were prepared by professional interpreters/translators certified by the courts or otherwise credentialed and knowledgeable about the language of the law.

 Project Summary

-The aim of this project, undertaken jointly by IKIGAI, a 501(c)(3) tax exempt nonprofit organization, and the National Association of Judiciary Interpreters and Translators (NAJIT), is to bring together teams of experienced and certified interpreters/translators to produce high quality translations of the Miranda Warnings into eight of the languages most commonly used by law enforcement (Spanish, Portuguese, Mandarin, Russian, Haitian Creole, Vietnamese, Arabic, American Sign Language (ASL)), as well as other languages in lesser demand.
+The aim of this project, undertaken by the Integrated Knowledge Institute for the Greater Advancement of Interpreters (IKIGAI), a 501(c)(3) tax exempt nonprofit organization, is to bring together teams of experienced and credentialed interpreters/translators to produce high quality translations of the Miranda Warnings into eight of the languages most commonly used by law enforcement (Spanish, Portuguese, Mandarin, Russian, Haitian Creole, Vietnamese, Arabic, American Sign Language (ASL)), as well as other languages of lesser diffusion.

 Project Leaders